anonaddy/anonaddy/README.md

 No, your real email will not be shown, the email will look as if it has come from us instead.
 Just make sure not to include anything that might identify you when composing the reply, i.e. your full name.

-#### **Can emails have attachments?**
+#### **Can email have attachments?**

-Yes you can add attachments to emails forwarded and replies.
+Yes you can add attachments to email forwarded and replies.
 Attachments count towards your bandwidth.

 #### **What is the max email size limit?**